GYNK / Apps / Prime Time

 Monotonic Clock — No OS Interference

 iOS's Date() can jump forward or backward when the OS applies a time correction.
-Prime Time avoids this by using CACurrentMediaTime() — a monotonic clock that counts elapsed seconds since boot without ever being adjusted.
+Prime Time NTP avoids this by using CACurrentMediaTime() — a monotonic clock that counts elapsed seconds since boot without ever being adjusted.

-When an NTP result arrives, Prime Time records both the corrected NTP time and the current monotonic value as a pair.
+When an NTP result arrives, Prime Time NTP records both the corrected NTP time and the current monotonic value as a pair.
 Every subsequent display frame computes the current time as:

 NTP-corrected absolute time